 Here’s how Darien restaurants and other food-serving places fared in the latest inspection reports, released Thursday by the Darien Health Department.

-The department on Thursday released eight reports of inspection visits from Feb.
-8 to 18.
-Of those, two inspections resulted in a “B” rating and “A” was the rating for six others.
-No establishment was rated “C.”
+The department on Thursday released seven reports of inspection visits from July 28 to Aug.
+1. Of those, two inspections resulted in a “B” rating and five more received an “A.” No establishment was rated “C.”

 Keep in mind that a food-serving establishment with a history of good ratings may occasionally get a poor inspection rating, occasionally the best do, and every restaurant normally gets a few things wrong.

 Here’s an alphabetical list of the most recently released health inspection results (an explanation of how this list is put together is immediately below it):

 —Dunkin Donuts — Darien North rest stop, Interstate 95 — Aug.
 1 — Town Rating: B — State Score: 92